Looking for the best places to eat in Split? Perfect, we’re spilling the beans on the best cafes and restaurants in Split, Croatia.

 Where to begin?
-You really are spoilt for choice here in Split; there are so many amazing places to grab a bite to eat and have a drink.
-This will undoubtedly be the first of a few articles written on this topic for Split as I can’t possibly write about all of them in one go!
+You really are spoilt for choice here in Split; there are so many unique places to grab a bite to eat and have a drink.
+This will undoubtedly be the first of a few articles written on this topic for Split, as I can’t possibly write about all of them in one go!

 Back to the topic at hand, let’s start with COFFEE.
 This is a BIG one for me!
-I won’t go into too much detail, but believe me when I say that i have sat in most coffee shops in Split over the last few years (becoming a mother will give you a caffeine-addiction!) and I am super picky with freshness, hotness and the richness of the bean.
-I want a nice, strong, hot coffee with fresh milk.
+I won’t go into too much detail, but believe me when I say that I have sat in most coffee shops in Split over the last few years (becoming a mother will give you a caffeine addiction!), and I am super picky with freshness, hotness and the richness of the bean.
+I want an excellent, strong, hot coffee with fresh milk.
 Thank you.

-A cute little cafe located within the famous Diocletians Palace in the street Dominosova 16.
-The specialty coffee used tastes great and they also do double or triple shots if you like.
-The milk is fresh, not long-life which is a huge plus.
+A cute little cafe located within the famous Diocletian’s Palace in the street Dominosova 16.
+The specialty coffee tastes exceptional, and they also do double or triple shots if you like.
+The milk is fresh and not long-life, which is a huge plus.

 Brasserie On 7